UniversalDependencies/docs/_u-feat/Tense.md

 will be tagged `VerbForm=Fin|Mood=Ind|Tense=Past` and the participle will have `VerbForm=Part|Tense=Past`; none of the two will have `Tense=Pqp`.
-On the other hand, Portuguese can form the pluperfect morphologically as just one word, which will thus be tagged `VerbForm=Fin|Mood=Ind|Tense=Pqp`.
+On the other hand, Portuguese can form the pluperfect morphologically as just one word, such as _estivera_, which will thus be tagged `VerbForm=Fin|Mood=Ind|Tense=Pqp`.

 ### `Past`: past tense / preterite / aorist